Meet the cast of Bancroft series 2

 Who’s Martin Mullen?
 Annabel’s step-brother.
 His mom and step-father have been murdered.

 What else has Dominic Doughty been in?
 Dominic Doughty has made a handful of appearances in TV reveals together with From Darkness, Hollyoaks, DCI Banks, Coronation Road and Tracy Beaker Returns.
-He performed Huge Phil in Dream Staff, and can seem in upcoming TV reveals LIFE and Cobra.
+He performed Large Phil in Dream Group, and can seem in upcoming TV reveals LIFE and Cobra.

 Tom Wells performs Adam Mullen